openrelayxyz/plugeth-utils/documentation/index.rst

 PluGeth is a fork of the `Go Ethereum Client Geth`_ that implements a plugin architecture, allowing developers to extend Geth's capabilities in a number of different ways using plugins, rather than having to create additional, new forks of Geth.

-**WARNING: UNSTABLE API**
+.. warning:: Right now PluGeth is in early development.
+We are

-Right now PluGeth is in early development.
-We are still settling on some of the plugin APIs, and are not yet making official releases.
-From an operational perspective, PluGeth should be as stable as upstream Geth less whatever instability is added by plugins you might run.
-But if you plan to run PluGeth today, be aware that future updates will likely break your plugins.
+             still settling on some of the plugin APIs, and are not yet making official releases.
+From an operational perspective, PluGeth should be as stable as upstream Geth less whatever isstability is added by plugins you might run.
+But if you plan to run PluGeth today, be aware that furture updates will likely break you plugins.

 Table of Contents